HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ### C. Discounted cumulative gain (DCG)

 One advantage of DCG over other metrics is that it also works if document relevances are a real number.
-In other words, when each document is not simply relevant/non-relevant (as in the example), but has a relevance score instead [[Felipe Almeida]][Evaluation Metrics for Ranking problems: Introduction and Examples].
+In other words, when each document is not simply relevant/non-relevant (as in the example), but has a relevance score instead [[Felipe Almeida]][Evaluation Metrics for Ranking problems: Introduction and Examples], [[Pranay Chandekar]][Evaluate your Recommendation Engine using NDCG].

 <a href="https://www.codecogs.com/eqnedit.php?latex=\textrm{DCG@k}&space;=&space;\sum^k_{i=1}&space;\frac{2^{rel_i}-1}{\log(i&plus;1)}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\textrm{DCG@k}&space;=&space;\sum^k_{i=1}&space;\frac{2^{rel_i}-1}{\log(i&plus;1)}" title="\textrm{DCG@k} = \sum^k_{i=1} \frac{2^{rel_i}-1}{\log(i+1)}" /></a>

+DCG **higher** is better [[Pranay Chandekar]][Evaluate your Recommendation Engine using NDCG].

 ```
 At rank 1: rel_1 = 1; DCG@1= 1